 AREAS OF FOCUS

-The Foundation funds efforts in the areas of Human Services, Healthcare, Education and Prison Reentry, which positively impacts and strengthens the organizations and institutions that address the underlying causes of societal problems.
+Huey and Angelina Wilson Foundation funds efforts in the areas of human services, healthcare, education and prison reentry that positively impact and strengthen the organizations and institutions that address the underlying causes of our community’s largest challenges.

 The Foundation strives to prevent hunger, drugs and societal difficulties throughout communities by funding strategic efforts.

 The Foundation wants to see everyone succeed.
 Improving the education system and delivering quality reading and literacy programs is a top priority.

 The health of every resident is important to the Foundation.
 Care and assistance is provided to the working poor and those without insurance.